1,000+ Opportunities

 Individual & Nonprofit Grants | Community Fund Ohio Grants That Empower Ohio’s Disability Community Enriching Lives Through Individual and Nonprofit Grants At Community Fund Ohio, our overarching mission is to create opportunities that empower Ohioans with disabilities and enable them to live fuller, more independent lives.

 Through our grants program, we provide vital support to individuals with disabilities and the nonprofit organizations that serve them, helping to fund essential resources, enhance accessibility, and foster a more inclusive community across the state.
-Our individual grants are used to provide access to resources that improve a person’s daily life.
+Our grant program is highly competitive.
+We know the need is great and we wish we could fund every worthwhile application, but that is not always possible.

-Summer camp applications are accepted winter quarter only.
+NOTE: Summer camp applications are accepted winter quarter only.
 Questions?
 We are happy to assist you with the application process.

-Individual Grant in Action: Meet Gregory For years to come, a young Ohio resident named Gregory will be able to better enjoy life experiences thanks to one of Community Fund Ohio’s individual grants.
+Click Here for individual grant application Individual Grant in Action: Meet Gregory For years to come, a young Ohio resident named Gregory will be able to better enjoy life experiences thanks to one of Community Fund Ohio’s individual grants.
 Gregory, who was nine years old when his mom Lisa submitted an individual grant application for her son, has autism, phenylketonuria, and an intellectual disability.

 Lisa requested a grant to purchase a new stroller for Gregory, as he had recently outgrown his previous one.
 We were happy to approve their application and provide the funds for a new adaptive stroller for Gregory.
 Unlike typical strollers, adaptive equipment is designed to meet the specific needs of a person with a disability.